-- 1/2 cup fresh or frozen blueberries , plus more for topping
+- 1/2 cup fresh or frozen blueberries . plus more for topping

-- toasted coconut chips , for garnish
+- toasted coconut chips optional, for garnish

 - Preheat oven to 350 degrees Fahrenheit.
 Grease a 9x13 baking pan or a 12-cup muffin tin with non-stick cooking spray or line baking sheet with silicone liners.
 Set aside.

-- In a large bowl, whisk together the eggs and milk.
-Add the maple syrup, coconut oil, vanilla, baking powder, cinnamon, and salt.
-Stir in the oats and the blueberries.
+Combine the eggs and milk together.
+Add the maple syrup, coconut oil, vanilla, baking powder, cinnamon and salt.

-- Bake in preheated oven until just set and no longer jiggly - about 30-35 minutes in a baking pan or 20-25 minutes in muffin tins.
+Bake at 350°F for about 30-35 minutes in a casserole pan or 20-25 minutes in a muffin tin, until set.